1838 Mormon War: Mormon attacks

 Many Latter Day Saints were greatly troubled by the occurrences.
 Mormon leader John Corrill wrote, "the love of pillage grew upon them very fast, for they plundered every kind of property they could get a hold of."
-Some Latter-day Saints claimed that some of the Missourians burned their own homes in order to blame the Mormons.
+Some Mormons claimed that some of the Missourians burned their own homes in order to blame the Mormons.
 None of these claims, however, purport to be eyewitness accounts.
-Overwhelmingly, these claims are contradicted by the majority of both Missourian and Latter Day Saint testimony (which implicate the Mormons in the burnings) and also by the evidence of the looted property found in the possession of Latter Day Saints.
-Even Mormon leader Parley P Pratt conceded that some burnings had been done by Mormons.
-Based on the available evidence, LeSueur estimates that Mormons were responsible for the burning of fifty homes or shops and the displacement of one hundred non-Mormon families.
-Millport, which at time was the largest city in the county and the center for trade, never recovered from the Mormon burnings, and became a ghost town.
+These claims are contradicted by the majority of both Missourian and Latter Day Saint testimony and also by the evidence of the looted property found in the possession of Latter Day Saints.
+Mormon leader Parley P Pratt conceded that some burnings had been done by Mormons.
+LeSueur estimates that Mormons were responsible for the burning of fifty homes or shops and the displacement of one hundred non-Mormon families.
+Millport, which at time was the largest settlement in the county and the center for trade, never recovered from the Mormon burnings, and became a ghost town.
 Local citizens were outraged by the actions of the Danites and other Mormon bands.
 Several Mormon homes near Millport were burned and their inhabitants expelled into the snow.
 Agnes Smith, a sister-in-law of Joseph, was chased from her home with two small children when her home was burned.
 With one child in each arm, she waded across an icy creek to safety in Adam-ondi-Ahman.
 Nathan Tanner reported that his militia company rescued another woman and three small children who were hiding in the bushes as their home burned.
 Other Mormons, fearing similar retribution by the Missourians, gathered into Adam-ondi-Ahman for protection.

-Marsh affidavit

 Thomas B. Marsh, President of the Quorum of the Twelve Apostles of the church, and fellow Apostle Orson Hyde were alarmed by the events of the Daviess County expedition.
 On October 19, 1838, the day after Gallatin was burned, Thomas B. Marsh and fellow apostle Orson Hyde left the association of the Church.
 On October 24, they swore out affidavits concerning the burning and looting in Daviess County.
 They also reported the existence of the Danite group among the Mormons and repeated a popular rumor that a group of Danites was planning to attack and burn Richmond and Liberty.